Bhattacharya-Lab/PolyFold/README.md

 </p>

 ## Dataset
-PolyFold's source code includes with it a set of 20 curated Residue-Residue files for various sized protein targets.
+PolyFold's source code includes with it a set of 20 curated residue-residue interaction map files for various sized protein targets.
 Each entry in the table below contains a GIF visualization of the interaction map for one of these proteins as it is optimized.
 Each GIF has a label below it with the protein's name and the number of residues in that protein in parenthesis.
-All GIFs also link to the raw text Residue-Residue file for download for their respective protein.
+All GIFs also link to the raw RR file for download for their respective protein.

 <a href="Dataset/1guuA.rr"><img src="Assets/1guuA.gif" width="150" height="150"/></a> | <a href="Dataset/1brfA.rr"><img src="Assets/1brfA.gif" width="150" height="150"/></a> | <a href="Dataset/1aapA.rr"><img src="Assets/1aapA.gif" width="150" height="150"/></a> | <a href="Dataset/1jo8A.rr"><img src="Assets/1jo8A.gif" width="150" height="150"/></a> | <a href="Dataset/1ku3A.rr"><img src="Assets/1ku3A.gif" width="150" height="150"/></a>